Toward a Git curriculum for team members

 5.2Switching context

-, because we can always amend and rebase normal commits and resolve merge conflicts in the usual way.
+- Avoid using git stashfor context-switching, because we don't want a merge conflict while doinggit stash pop.
+Instead, just make an ordinary commit withgit commit, because we can always amend and rebase normal commits and resolve merge conflicts in the usual way.

 5.3Discarding uncommited changes

-.
+- Discard uncommited changes irrecoverably with git reset --hard.
 Note that they cannot be recovered.
 If you discard them accidentally, you will have to manually type them again.
 There is no warning.

 6Rewriting history